-Information stewards are the critical link for organizations committed to innovation and maximizing the effective use of data.
+Information stewards are dedicated to managing and integrating data between software applications to achieve some sort of business outcome.
+They are the critical link for organizations committed to innovation and maximizing the effective use of data.

 However, if you haven’t explicitly defined what information stewardship is, or there is some confusion regarding roles and responsibilities for your precious data – your data-related projects are at a high risk for failure.